-With better viticulture and climate change worldwide as time passes by, getting full ripeness is not anymore hard.
+With better viticulture and climate change worldwide as time passes by, getting full ripeness is not any more hard.
 The result is that the distinctions between the levels of ripeness may be less clear.
-Another of the possible problem with the system based on ripeness is that it is ignoring the superiority of specific vineyard sites and grape varieties, which has been historically proven.
+Another possible problem with the system based on ripeness is that it is ignoring the superiority of specific vineyard sites and grape varieties, which has been historically proven.

 Deeper Wine Trip to Understanding Riesling

 1/5 of all the planted wine grapes in the country are Rieslings.
-If you are taking wine tasting vacations in Germany, you will need to begin with this grape that is very iconic.
+If you are taking wine-tasting vacations in Germany, you will need to begin with this grape that is very iconic.
 There are many things to love about Riesling.
-It may taste like apricot or peach, or may be of tartness that is like a lime.
+It may taste like an apricot or peach or may be of tartness that is like a lime.
 It is also highly aromatic.
-Another great thing offered by Riesling is an elegant clarity.
-When you drink one bottle from grapes that have been grown on red or blue slate, you swear that you would be able to taste straight with the fruit flavors the wine core’s minerals.
+Another great thing offered by Riesling is elegant clarity.
+When you drink one bottle of grapes that have been grown on the red or blue slate, you swear that you would be able to taste straight with the fruit flavors and the wine core’s minerals.

-On the other hand, Riesling wines will take on the flavors of honey and ginger if the grapes stay on the vine long enough, because the botrytis called noble rot affects.
-There is not Riesling aged of Germany in barrels because German winemakers prefer emphasizing the grape’s freshness instead of weighing it down with the oaky hints of clove and vanilla.
-Riesling ages well for as much as 10, 20, or even 30 years after vintage.
+On the other hand, Riesling wines will take on the flavors of honey and ginger if the grapes stay on the vine long enough, because of the botrytis called noble rot effects.
+There is no Riesling aged in Germany in barrels because German winemakers prefer emphasizing the grape’s freshness instead of weighing it down with the oaky hints of clove and vanilla.
+Riesling ages well for as much as 10, 20, or even 30 years after the vintage.